aditi9783/SNPTB/HOW_TO_CITE.md

 _Acknowledgements_

+Please acknowledge the support of the high performance computing center at your university if you used their resources.

-Please acknowledge the support of the Office of Adavanced Computing Research (OARC) at Rutgers for providing the computational resources.
+If you are at Rutgers, please acknowledge the Office of Adavanced Research Computing (OARC) at Rutgers for providing the computational resources and expertise.